 Drug trafficking is a serious criminal offense, and although incidents are usually not as widespread as the recent bust of the alleged Mexico-based cartel, these types of cases are some of the most complexes.
 If a person is convicted of drug trafficking, he or she may face spending years in prison, having valuable assets taken away, and paying hefty fines, all in addition to having his or her own personal reputation and relationships compromised.

 If a drug trafficking case involves large quantities of illegal substances, as is the case in the aforementioned article, then such an incident may be considered a federal drug crime, which is subject to the three-strike rule.
 If an accused individual has had two or more previous convictions, he or she risks receiving a life sentence if convicted.
 This type of mandatory life sentence is also a possibility in federal drug crimes charges for marijuana trafficking where either serious injury or death took place as the result of the illegal activity.

 With all of these potential consequences of a drug trafficking charge in mind, it may be in an accused individual’s best interest to contact a skilled NY federal drug crime defense attorney that has many years of experience handling such cases.
-Aggressive criminal defense lawyers have the knowledge and resources to handle a broad range of drug offense and federal crime cases.
+Aggressive criminal defense lawyers have the knowledge and resources to handle a broad range of drug offenses and federal criminal cases.